In episode 5, of the TV series ‘Band of

 Garand rifles empty on the culvert, and killed three Germans.

-Situation how killed Sgt W.
+Situation how Sgt W.

 William Heiter Dukeman Jr